-To find your local ordinance on abandoned or disabled vehicles, check your city or county website.
-If you can’t find the needed information there, you may be able to find local laws on either State and Local Government on the Net or the Municipal Code Corporation.
+To find your local ordinance on abandoned or disabled vehicles, check your city or county website or start at State & Local.
 You can also call your mayor's or city manager's office for advice on the issue.

-Once you have the local ordinances in hand or on screen, look for the topic of “abandoned vehicles" or "disabled vehicles” in the index or table of contents.
+Once you have the local ordinances in hand or on screen, search for "abandoned vehicles" or "disabled vehicles" or check for these topics in the index or table of contents.
 Read the law carefully, so you're clear as to the rules regarding abandoned or disabled vehicles.

-If you live in a condo or planned unit development, check out your homeowner association’s Covenants, Conditions, and Restrictions (CC&Rs) on the subject.
+If you live in a condo or planned unit development, check out your homeowner association (HOA)'s Covenants, Conditions, and Restrictions (CC&Rs) or similar rules on the subject.

-See the Nolo book Neighbor Law, by Cora Jordan and Emily Doskow, for advice on talking with neighbors about problems involving their cars or other issues.
+See the book Neighbor Law, by Attorneys Emily Doskow and Lina Guillen, for advice on talking with neighbors about problems involving their cars or other issues.

-If the vehicle is disabled, and the neighbor refuses to deal with it, you may have to get the police or sheriff involved.
+If the vehicle is disabled and the neighbor refuses to deal with it, you might have to get the police or sheriff involved.

-When someone in the neighborhood brings the matter to their attention, some law enforcement offices will tow away a vehicle that has been parked for too long, particularly if it appears to be abandoned.
-(In some cases, such as a completely stripped or burned vehicle, there will be no doubt of this).
+When someone in the neighborhood brings the matter to its attention, some law enforcement offices will tow away a vehicle that has been parked for too long, particularly if it appears to have been abandoned.
+(In some cases, such as a completely stripped or burned vehicle, there will be no doubt of this.)

-When reporting an abandoned vehicle, be prepared to describe the vehicle’s make and model, give its license plate number (if available), and state the exact location.
+When reporting an abandoned vehicle, be prepared to describe its make and model, give its license plate number (if available), and state the exact location.